devklick/flaggle/README.md

 npm i
 ```

-A posgres database is required to run the game, and the most convenient way to get started is to use docker to run a container with postgres installed.
+A postgres database is required to run the game, and the most convenient way to get started is to use docker to run a container with postgres installed.
 For example:

 ```
-docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres
+docker run --name flaggle-postgres -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres
 ```

 (See the [official docs](https://hub.docker.com/_/postgres) for more on this.)